 Whether you walk, jog or run these trails, you’ll be reaping the metabolism-boosting benefits of aerobic exercise along with the calming, meditative, mind-body experience of hiking.

 Walks and hikes are a great way to enjoy the region off the beaten path while burning calories, increasing body strength, improving balance and reducing stress.

 Put on your comfortable hiking shoes, pack a water bottle and try one of these five beginner hiking trails in San Diego:

 As simple and flat as they come, this 3.3-mile out-and-back trail is a great way to start your hiking adventures.
-Stop by the visitor’s center, located at 3rd St. and Caspian Way when you arrive, to learn a bit about the ecosystem and borrow a free set of binoculars.
+Stop by the visitor’s center, located at Third Street and Caspian Way when you arrive, to learn a bit about the ecosystem and borrow a free set of binoculars.

 Grab a bird identification guide to augment your walk.
 Enjoy the ocean breeze, keep a lookout for rabbits and lizards, and enjoy knowing you’re one of the singular souls enjoying the secrets of this research reserve at the most southwestern tip of the United States.